-Figure 3-1: Spyder TM Controls System
+Figure 3-1: Spyder Controls System

-The Allegro Bay may be equipped with the optional forced-air furnace fuelled by LP gas.
-The furnace is controlled by the wall-mounted Spyder TM Controls System (Figure 3-1), located inside the main hallway of the coach.
+The motorhome is equipped with a forced-air furnace fuelled by LP gas.
+The furnace is controlled by the wall-mounted Spyder Controls System (Figure 3-1), located inside the main hallway of the coach.
 Among other functions, this controls both the heating and air conditioning for the motorhome.